aymen-souid/Chat_Bot/README.md

 Customization for your own use case is super easy.
 Just modify intents.json with possible patterns and responses and re-run the training (see below for more info).

-# Example of response scrapped from the internet#
+# Example of response scrapped from the internet

 ![Screenshot](3.png)

+#Train the model

+python train.py

+#Execute Flask application

+python App.py